mtklein/ob/README.md

 `ob`, opinionated build
 =====================

-`ob` builds C and C++ programs if they are structured in its opinionated way.
+`ob` builds C programs if they are structured in its opinionated way.

 To bootstrap:

-    $ ninja
+    $ clang ob.c -o bin/ob

 To use in dev mode: